andygock/SendGuard/README.md

 }
 ```

-This examples would set rules such that any email message going to any user at recipient.com, if there is are attachments, they must all have extensions of either `.gpg`, `.pgp`, or `.asc`.
+This example would set rules such that any email message going to any user at recipient.com, if there is are attachments, they must all have extensions of either `.gpg`, `.pgp`, or `.asc`.
 If there are attachments of any other extension, the message will be blocked.
 Messages without attachments are always allowed.

 The extensions are not case sensitive.